passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

 Nonetheless, this isn't enough.
 The DevOp shall (1) certificate that, in fact, the Docker software is installed in the machine, and (2) apply some configurations, which led to further tasks that a container can not support.
 It is where Ansible software come along.

-Ansible is a tool to orchestration all the pre, and post required intervenience beside the container deplyment itself.
+Ansible is a tool to orchestration all the pre, and post required intervenience besides the container deplyment itself.

 ## 1.1 Container
 A container it is the most lightweight form of environment in order to run an application in its independent self form [^1].
 A container feeds himself from the host machine (operative system, and hardware) [^1].